wboyz/javascript/README.md

   - [2.1](#2.1) <a name='2.1'></a> Use `const` for all of your references; avoid using `var`.

-  > Why?
+  > Miért?
 This ensures that you can't reassign your references, which can lead to bugs and difficult to comprehend code.

   eslint rules: [`prefer-const`](http://eslint.org/docs/rules/prefer-const.html), [`no-const-assign`](http://eslint.org/docs/rules/no-const-assign.html).